The 7 Costly Mistakes Investors Make With Advisors

 Your LIFE Path

-A modern advisor should provide clarity, transparency, and proactive planning.
 At Divergent Path Capital, our process is built to align with your life and long-term goals.
 We believe in evidence-based investing, complete fee transparency, and a fiduciary standard that puts your interests first, always.

 Let's start a conversation: